dd86k/ddcpuid/README.md

 # Compiling

+Since ddcpuid is a single file, you simply need to invoke the compiler:
+`gdc ddcpuid.d`.
+Some compilers accept a module name, making `dmd ddcpuid` possible.

 It is highly recommended to use the `-betterC` switch when compiling.

 DMD, GDC, and LDC compilers are supported.
-Best supported by DMD.
+Best supported by DMD, and best optimizations by LDC.

 ## GDC Notes

 GDC support is still experimental. **Compiling above -O1 segfaults at run-time.**
 (tested on GDC 8.3.0-6ubuntu1~18.04.1)

-On GDC 10.0, it has been tested that applying any optimization levels break analysis and thus show improper results.
+On GDC 10.0, it has been tested that applying any optimization level will break results.

 ## LDC Notes